On this page9 sections

 EMDR Tappers

-The app includes unlimited bilateral stimulation sessions with visual, audio, and haptic BLS — all free.
-Optional premium features add client management, session history, guided sessions, and additional customization.
+The free tier includes visual, audio, and phone or Apple Watch haptic BLS without limits.
+Premium plans add client management, session history, guided sessions, and additional customization.

 BilateralBase